LockeShor/Rcubed/README.md

 ## Installation

-Clone the project and ensure you have installed the numpy and scipy pip modules run the fit.py file using python
+- Clone the project
+- Ensure you have installed the numpy and scipy pip modules
+- Add your own data to `data.csv`, or use the sample provided
+- Run the `fit.py` file using python

 ## Credits